The national flag of China was designed by Zeng Liansong in 1949.

 Flag of the Qing Dynasty (1890–1912)

 Flag of Hong Kong

 Its design was adopted on 4 April 1990 at the Third Session of the Seventh National People’s Congress.
 The flag of Hong Kong was first officially hoisted on 1 July 1997, in the handover ceremony marking the transfer of sovereignty.
-The red colour is identical to that used in the national PRC flag.
-The red, a festive colour in Chinese tradition, is used to convey a sense of unity and celebration.
+The red color is identical to that used in the national PRC flag.
+The red, a festive color in Chinese tradition, is used to convey a sense of unity and celebration.
 [Wikipedia]

 Author: Tao Ho